 (Sometimes referred to as ‘Sleepover Nights’).
-Carers should anticipate being able to sleep through the night most of the time and are present as a responsible adult who may be called on for very occasional needs or emergencies, for example, if a client has infrequent seizures.
-Rates must meet National Minimum Wage requirements even if the carer is asleep.
+Carers should anticipate being able to sleep through the night and are present as a responsible adult who may be called on for very occasional, unpredicatble needs or emergencies, for example, if a client has infrequent seizures.
+A nightly Sleeping Allowance can be agreed, but if the carer is required at any time during the shift, all hours of the shift must meet National Minimum Wage requirements.

 Why the Roles May Change – even within a shift.

 The client may initially require a Waking night carer, but as their condition stabilises or improves, an On-Call night care may be adequate.
 For example, a client has severe nocturnal seizures & requires a Waking Night Carer.
 He is put on new medication and after 6 months his seizures reduce so significantly he only has occasional night seizures.
 Or a young client constantly wakes during the night.
 It is thought this is due to her physical disability causing constant discomfort.
 With a good night time routine, it is evident her needs are behavioural, and she now sleeps through the night only needing to be turned once or twice.